v-mholloway/edge-developer.es-ES/microsoft-edge/devtools-guide-chromium/shortcuts/index.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.  -->

-# <a name="microsoft-edge-devtools-keyboard-shortcuts"></a>Métodos abreviados de teclado de Microsoft Edge DevTools
+# <a name="microsoft-edge-devtools-keyboard-shortcuts"></a>Microsoft Edge Métodos abreviados de teclado de DevTools

 Este artículo es una referencia de los métodos abreviados de teclado en Microsoft Edge DevTools.